alex-lihc/Group-Project-Portfolio-Theory-in-Python/README.md

 ## Data

 Currently, the analysis are done based on stock price data from 2018-01-01 to the end of November, 2020.
-As the data collecting set the end date as the most recent date, it could automatically update the results, which is one of the advantage we want to deliver.
-So, don't be confused if the results are not matched.

 ## Source